Boosted top tagging and its interpretation using Shapley values: Definitions of observables

 \subsubsection{The C-Series}

-The $C_i$ series is defined in \cite{Larkoski:2013eya} as: According to Ref. \cite{Larkoski:2013eya}, $C_3^{(\beta)}$ along with a mass cut has considerable discriminating power for 3-prong jets.
+The $C_i$ series is defined in \cite{Larkoski:2013eya} as: According to Ref. \cite{Larkoski:2013eya}, $C_3^{(\beta)}$, along with a mass cut and a cut on $C_2^{(\beta)}$ to ensure its IRC safety, has considerable discriminating power for 3-prong jets.

-To make $C_3$ IRC-safe, a cut is applied to $C_2$: $C_2^{(\beta)} > 0.1$ \cite{Larkoski:2013eya}.
-Figure \ref{fig:C3b1m_DRm} shows the distribution of $C_3^{(1.0)}$ for top and gluon jets, with respect to the different matching criteria.
 Although $C_3$ is typically used in boosted top tagging, an ML model might capture more correlations from $C_1$ and $C_2$ variables with different values of $\beta$.
-The variables from the C-Series used in the \texttt{XGBOOST} analysis are listed below in \ref{eq:C_Series} and the results on the test dataset are listed in Table \ref{tab:C_Series}.
+The variables from the C-Series used in the \texttt{XGBOOST} analysis are listed below in Equation \ref{eq:C_Series}.

-The unpruned set shows worse performance compared to the $N$-Subjettiness ratios; however, in the case of pruned jets, the C-Series tagger performs better.